atlas-tuning/atlas-public/docs/index.md

 * Integrates the Ghidra SRE Framework bundle to analyze tables and emulate ROM machine code

 ### Versatile Connectivity:
-* Supports the Tactrix OpenPort 2.0 via direct serial/COM connection with a natively-written driver in Atlas
+* Supports the Tactrix OpenPort 2.0, OBDLink MX+ and various ELM327 adapters via direct serial/COM connection with a natively-written driver in Atlas

 ### Advanced Visualization and Editing:
 * Provides 2D and 3D OpenGL visualizations for gauges, tables, and function charts